Food Hygiene Rating Scheme

 To ask for a revisit. you can request a revisit online.
 You can also download the FHRS request for a revisit form [pdf] 122KB and send it to us.

 What can the owner of a business do if they think the rating given is unfair or wrong?

 The owner or manager of the business should talk to the food officer that inspected the business about why the rating was given.
 If the business owner or manager still thinks that the rating is unfair or wrong, they can appeal in writing.

-To appeal, you can request an appeal online, download the FHRS appeal form [doc] 184KB and send it to us within 21 days (this includes weekends and public holidays) of being told what their rating is.
+To appeal, you can request an appeal online or download the FHRS appeal form [doc] 184KB and send it to us.
+This must be within 21 days (including weekends and public holidays) of being told what your rating is.